Aaron Swartz: United States v. Aaron Swartz

-The download
+Article download

 On September 25, 2010, the IP address 18.55.6.215, part of the MIT network, began sending hundreds of PDF download requests per minute to the JSTOR website, enough to slow the site's performance.
 This prompted a block of the IP address.
 In the morning, another IP address, also from within the MIT network, began sending more PDF download requests, resulting in a temporary block on the firewall level of all MIT computers in the entire 18.0.0.0/8 range.
 A JSTOR employee emailed MIT on September 29, 2010:

 According to authorities, Swartz downloaded the documents through a laptop connected to a networking switch in a controlled-access wiring closet at MIT.
 The closet's door was kept unlocked, according to press reports.
 When it was discovered, a video camera was placed in the room to record Swartz; his computer was left untouched.
-The recording was stopped once Swartz was identified; but rather than pursue a civil lawsuit against him, JSTOR settled with him in June 2011 where he surrendered the downloaded data.
+The recording was stopped once Swartz was identified, but rather than pursue a civil lawsuit against him, JSTOR settled with him in June 2011; under the terms of the settlement, he surrendered the downloaded data.

 On July 30, 2013, JSTOR released 300 partially redacted documents used as incriminating evidence against Swartz, originally sent to the United States Attorney's Office in response to subpoenas in the case United States v.
 Aaron Swartz.

-(The following images are all excerpts from the 3,461-page PDF document.)